192472371/CSA1751--Artificial-Intelligence/README.md

-**Breadth First Search **
-Represent the graph using an adjacency list
+1. BFS (Breadth First Search)

+BFS(graph, StartNode)

+// Graph is represented as adjacency list

-Create an empty queue Q
+CREATE empty queue Q

-Create an empty set/list Visited
+CREATE empty set Visited

-Add StartNode to Visited
+ADD StartNode to Visited

-Enqueue StartNode into Q
+ENQUEUE StartNode into Q

-While Q is not empty do
+WHILE Q is not empty DO

-Dequeue a node from Q → CurrentNode
+    CurrentNode = DEQUEUE Q

-Visit CurrentNode
+    VISIT CurrentNode

-For each neighbor of CurrentNode in Graph do
+    FOR each Neighbor of CurrentNode in Graph DO

-If neighbor is not in Visited then
+        IF Neighbor not in Visited THEN

-Add neighbor to Visited
+            ADD Neighbor to Visited

-Enqueue neighbor into Q
+            ENQUEUE Neighbor into Q

-End If

-End For

-End While
+        END IF
+    END FOR
+END WHILE

-End BFS
+END BFS